robinovitch61/shminkedin.com/README.md

 # shminkedin.com
 ### ShminkedIn is a ShlinkedIn Parody

-# ShminkedIN is NOT ShlinkedIn!
+# ShminkedIn is NOT ShlinkedIn!
 ![](shminkedin2.png)
 ![](bolle.png)